techversat/ledi_documentation/rst/page02_assembly.rst

 |tut_overview1|

 In this circuit, the hardest part is to solder is the SMT (Surface mount) Bluetooth module.
 It is better to start with it first before the board get overcrowded by other components.

+For soldering beginners, it is easier to start soldering with the flattest component first and tallest last.
+In that case you can rest the board on the desk while soldering without too much wobbling.

 **Bluetooth module**

   Flux helps the solder to flow onto the pads easily.
 You can use it to "tin" the pads by: